This Privacy Statement is effective July 31, 2014.

 6. Sharing of Information Collected

-Heroku may share Data About Heroku Customers with the Company’s service providers so that these service providers can contact Customers and Visitors who have provided contact information on our behalf.
-Heroku may also share Data About Heroku Customers with the Company’s service providers to ensure the quality of information provided.
-Unless described in this privacy statement, Heroku does not share, sell, rent, or trade any information provided with third parties for their promotional purposes.
+Heroku may share Data About Heroku Customers with the Company’s contracted service providers so that these service providers can provide services on our behalf.
+Without limiting the foregoing, Heroku may also share Data About Heroku Customers with the Company’s service providers to ensure the quality of information provided, and with third-party social networking and media Web sites, such as Facebook, for marketing and advertising on those Web sites.
+Unless described in this Privacy Statement, Heroku does not share, sell, rent, or trade any information provided with third parties for their promotional purposes.

 From time to time, Heroku may partner with other companies to jointly offer products or services.
 If you purchase or specifically express interest in a jointly-offered product or service from Heroku, the Company may share Data About Heroku Customers collected in connection with your purchase or expression of interest with our joint promotion partner(s).
 Heroku does not control our business partners’ use of the Data About Heroku Customers we collect, and their use of the information will be in accordance with their own privacy policies.
 If you do not wish for your information to be shared in this manner, you may opt not to purchase or specifically express interest in a jointly offered product or service.